Below is a summary of how Native Americans in the Nine-County Bay Area are doing on critical equity indicators.

 - Business ownership and revenue: Looking at data available for the Five-County Bay Area in 2012, although Native Americans had the highest business ownership rates among sole proprietorships, they were also on the lower end of average annual revenues per firm ($30,000).

 - Economic gains: Eliminate rent burden.
-If there was no rent burden, Native American rent-burdened households would gain an additional $8,000 per year on average in disposal income, doubling the amount these households currently have to invest, save, or spend.
+If there was no rent burden, Native American rent-burdened households would gain an additional $8,000 per year on average in disposable income, doubling the amount these households currently have to invest, save, or spend.

 - Economic gains: Racial equity in income.
 With racial equity in income, Native American workers would earn $81,595 per year on average, more than double their current income ($36,764).